 The Radar sends out a wave that bounces off the target and comes back.
 A built-in signal amplifier allows it to "see" weak signals.
 It is used in many different places.Barry's Response

-service, U. This will do.
+service uses.
+This will do.

-This is one of the most technical areas of meteorology.
+It's one of the most technical areas of meteorology.
 Search

 this site for more radar information now.